-- A. Yes.
-Your participation in a retirement plan will not affect your eligibility to contribute to a Roth IRA (assuming compensation requirements are met), nor will making Roth IRA contributions affect what you can contribute to your retirement plan. - Q. Can I roll over other retirement plan assets to my Roth IRA, or roll over my Roth IRA to another retirement plan? - A. Eligible assets from most retirement plans, such as your 401(k) plan, can be rolled over to Roth IRAs.
+A. Yes.
+Your participation in a retirement plan will not affect your eligibility to contribute to a Roth IRA (assuming compensation requirements are met), nor will making Roth IRA contributions affect what you can contribute to your retirement plan.

+Q. Can I roll over other retirement plan assets to my Roth IRA, or roll over my Roth IRA to another retirement plan?

+A. Eligible assets from most retirement plans, such as your 401(k) plan, can be rolled over to Roth IRAs.
 Check with your plan administrator.
 Your Traditional IRA and SIMPLE IRA assets also can be moved to your Roth IRAs.
 However, you are not allowed to roll over Roth IRA assets to an employer-sponsored retirement plan.
-Under certain circumstances, Roth IRA assets can be recharacterized as Traditional IRA assets.
+Under certain circumstances, a Roth IRA contribution can be recharacterized as a Traditional IRA contribution.